Tips for Traveling Moms-to-Be

 the risks of contracting diseases, and the potential for pregnancy complications while

-away from your obstetric care provider.
-If you have to travel internationally, be
+away from your obstetric healthcare provider.
+If you have to travel internationally,

 of your medical records with you.